dadam1026/Carbon-Farming-1/README.md

-# Getting Started

 Here is a demonstration of the app:

-Data Sourcing & Processing

 # Problem Statement
 * The objective of the project is to address the following Kaggle competition - Planet: Understanding the Amazon from Space by labeling satellite images with atmospheric conditions and various classes of land cover/land use.
 Stakeholders, especially farmers and those who work outdoors, are unaware of how and to what degree their organization is contributing to greehouse gases.
-By providing data, stakeholders can better choose amongst the 4 levers they can pull on to reduce and be more aware of one's carbon footprint 1) innovation 2) policy 3)activist 4)investing
+By providing data, stakeholders can better choose amongst the 4 levers they can pull on to reduce and be more aware of one's carbon footprint 1) innovation 2) policy 3) activist 4)investing

+# Getting Started

 # Project Structure

+# Data Sourcing & Processing

 # Modeling Details